 In 2008, Alex launched TV CALLING, a website dedicated to television writing.
 The site covers topics ranging from content about the craft (specs, pilots, outlines, etc.) to the business (breaking in, representation, sustaining a career, etc).

 With over 25,000 monthly visitors, TV CALLING is one of the most widely followed sources on the TV writing industry.
 His Spec Script lists, TV Writer’s Roadmap, and TV writing breakdowns, have become go-to resources for professional and emerging screenwriters around the world.

-In 2016, he started the weekly TV writing podcast PAPER TEAM with fellow TV writer Nick Watson.
+In 2016, Alex started the weekly TV writing podcast PAPER TEAM with fellow TV writer Nick Watson.